xuanzee/PUI2016_fb55/BashCommands.md

 # Note on _aliases_ and _environmental variables_
 An __alias__ is a word that stands for a command in your shell.
 Typing that word (of your choice) will actually run the command.
 So an alias has to be associated to an executable, whether it is a command like "cd", or a python code that you wrote, but it has to be an executable.

 An __environmental variable__ is a variable which is known to your "environment" (i.e. basically the machine where you are working in, with the default behavors that it has when you are working in it).
 It is NOT an executable, but just a variable.
 It can be associated to an object, for example a file, or a directory.
-When you want to use it.
-You use it in the context of a command: for example if your environmental variable PUI2016 is set to point to the directory /home/fbianco/UI/PUI2016_fb55 (assuming that directory exists) then you can use it to go to that directory by passing it to the command cd as follows:
+It can be for example the argument to a command: for example if your environmental variable PUI2016 is set to point to the directory /home/fbianco/UI/PUI2016_fb55 (assuming that directory exists) then you can use it to go to that directory by passing it to the command "cd" as follows:

 ```
 cd $PUI2016